 Google will pick up on having your address on your website and then also relate this to any directory listings.
 Which is the next thing I started to do.
 I put together an extensive list of the best business directories and started to submit my details to them.
-I shall be shortly launching a guide in how to do this which you can express your interest in here.

 The next major thing I think contributed to getting position #1 of Google locally is something which I know will frustrate some.
 It was simply a matter of time.
 Sorry to drop that one in but it’s something you can’t avoid.
 Whatever you do when it comes to trying to rank well in any search engine is that you have to give it time.
 I used this to my advantage by checking Google Analytics and making necessary changes to my content and pages.
 Whilst also starting to write blog posts around my niche.

 In regards to actively building lots of backlinks I didn’t heavily focus on this.
 I simply stuck to the directory listings and when I found a helpful blog post I could comment on with a link I submitted it.
 I went for quality over quantity.
 If you do things to quickly it can be hard to measure and track what has worked and what hasn’t.
 Take things slowly and surely.